What is E. coli O157:H7?

 Are there any restrictions for people with E. coli O157:H7?

 Yes.
 Because E. coli O157:H7 is a disease that can be spread to other people, health care providers are required by law to report cases of E. coli O157:H7 to the local board of health.
-In order to protect the public, workers at food-related businesses who have E. coli O157:H7 must stay out of work until they don’t have diarrhea and one lab test on a stool sample shows that there are no E. coli O157:H7 germs.
+In order to protect the public, workers at food-related businesses who have E. coli O157:H7 must stay out of work until they don’t have diarrhea and two lab tests on a stool sample shows that there are no E. coli O157:H7 germs.

 Workers in food-related businesses who have diarrhea and live with someone who has E. coli O157:H7 must also show that they have none of the germs in their stool.
 Food-related businesses include restaurants, sandwich shops, hospital kitchens, supermarkets, dairy or food-processing plants.
 This regulation also includes workers in schools, residential programs, day-care and health care facilities that feed, give mouth care or dispense medications to clients.